freeipa/freeipa/doc/designs/app-passwords.md

 FreeIPA does not currently allow users to have more than one password.
 Using a single password for the user's account carries potential risk and inconvenience with it.
-If the password is compromised on only one of the devices the user uses, the attacker gains full administrative access to the user's account and all systems and services associated with it.
+If the password is compromised on only one of the devices (desktop computers, laptops, tablets, smartphones etc.) the user uses, the attacker gains full administrative access to the user's account and all systems and services associated with it.
+Note that:
+* A 'system' is a host (device), which the user accesses using his/her FreeIPA account.
+* A 'service' can be a web application, such as a social network, entertainment site, online game, instant messaging application, application for working with some type of content (multimedia, models, documents) etc., but it can also be a mail service, an enterprise information system, or various other things.
 The user can then halt it only by changing this single account's password and reconfiguring all systems and applications using that password for authentication (even if only to one particular service) to use the new one.

 This enhancement therefore brings support for app passwords (sometimes also called application-specific passwords), a form of multiple passwords for a single